danielurra/bash/README.md

 the main idea behind bash and the scripting language<br>
 is to help system administrators to deal with tedious and repetitive tasks<br>
 making their job a little bit easy and enjoyable at the same time<br>
-## Do you prefer the colored sintax provided by modern text editors?
+## Do you prefer the colored syntax provided by modern text editors?
 I do prefer the colored sintax, see how easy is to identify the code comments<br>
 By the way, the following screenshot belong to Atom text editor<br>
 <img src="/img/example-02.png" alt=""><br>